Porsche Confirms A Taycan Blew Up In A Florida Garage

 A video uploaded by the Cop Block channel on YouTube shows the aftermath of the explosion.
 It’s clearly visible that the car is completely destroyed, as is the garage.
 Definitely a horrible thing to see when you’ve invested more than $150,000 in an all-electric Porsche.

 Stay tuned for more details.
+Meanwhile, take a look at the investigation by our colleagues at InsideEVs.